malleable-systems/malleable.systems/CONTRIBUTING.md

 become a comprehensive list of resources for the community.

-If you know of people, projects, threads, or anything else that should be added to [the catalog][catalog], please feel free to [edit the data][catalog-data] and open a pull request.
+If you know of people, projects, threads, or anything else that should be added to [the catalog][catalog], please feel free to [edit the wiki][catalog-wiki].
 If you're not sure what should be added, but you'd like to help with the curation effort, there's a [queue of items waiting to be added][catalog-issues], and we'd be happy to have your help curating them.
 If curation sounds like too much work, please at least [open an issue][issue] so it can eventually be added when someone has time to do so.

-The current workflow for adding something to catalog looks roughly like this:

-1. Read / try / examine the item you're interested in adding
-2. Quotes that highlight the connection to the collective's mission are a big part of the catalog, so try to find a few as you go along
-3. If this is your first contribution, add yourself to the [contributors list][contributors-data] using your username as the ID and including your avatar
-4. Add a new entry to the list of works in the [catalog data][catalog-data]
-5. For help with filling out the various fields, you can look at other examples in the catalog as well as the [template][catalog-template] that renders the catalog page (it's not a very strict schema, so you occasionally may need to add new fields or tweak the template)
-6. The list of `actors` in the catalog data highlights key people who have authored significant related works.
-Only a subset of authors are added here, and it's a bit of a subjective choice.
-If someone is appearing in several works, that suggests it's a good moment to add more info about them in the actors list and reference them by their actor ID in the author list of all their works.
-If you're adding the first work by a particular author, it's likely best to just list their name explicitly in the work data and skip the `actors` list.
-7. The `suggesters` field tracks anyone who may have mentioned the item might be a good fit for the catalog, and ideally this references their ID from the [contributors list][contributors-data], but we can clean that up in a separate pass if it's too much trouble
-8. The `curators` field tracks anyone involved in summarising and writing up the catalog metadata, and that's you, so please add your ID from the [contributors list][contributors-data] here
-9. Add at least one and up to a few quotes that highlight how the item relates to the collective's mission
-10. Open a pull request, and we'll review and merge your addition! 🎉
+The [about page][catalog-wiki-about] for the catalog wiki describes the forum-focused process in a bit more detail, and hopefully it given enough guidance to start making a contribution.
+Once you have edited the forum-based wiki, a site admin will merge the wiki changes into this repo.

+### Contributors

-You may have noticed there's quite a few fields tracking who did what along the way.
-At the collective, we believe it's important to recognise all forms of contribution, so we're doing our best to record everyone involved in the process so we can feature them on the site ([soon][feature-contributors]).
+At the collective, we believe it's important to recognise all forms of contribution, so we're doing our best to record everyone involved in the process so we can [feature][contributors] them on the site.
+If you have made some kind of contribution, feel free to add yourself to the [contributors list][contributors-data].
+A site admin may also do this for you.

+### Preview

-If you would like to preview your new item before submission, you should be able to do so:
+If you would like to preview any changes made to the site, you should be able to do so locally:

 1. Install [Hugo][hugo]
 2. Clone this repo